-By timothy from Slashdot's barely-a-glaze department
+By timothy from Slashdot's otherwise-we-will-torture-you department

 You've probably noticed that Slashdot's been running some video lately.
 There are a lot of interesting people and projects in the world we'd like to present in video form, but some of them are too far away for the corporate overlords to sponsor travel to shoot footage in person.
 (Another reason my dream of parachuting to McMurdo Station

 will probably never manifest.)
 We've been playing around with several things on both the software and hardware side, but in truth, all of them have some flaws — whether it's flaky sound (my experience with the otherwise pleasing RecordMyDesktop